 to my nephew and his lovely girlfriend, they were aghast.
 The concept, so fleeting, that all they could do was stare at me as if something in my aging vegetarian mind had finally snapped.

-Well it did snap, but in the way that you would applaud a beat poet in a 90’s coffee shop, not like a mental break. *Snaps*
+Well, it did snap, but in a cool way.
+Like how you applaud a beat poet in a 90’s coffee shop and not like a mental break.